dymmond/esmerald/docs/en/docs/directives/custom-directives.md

 So, what does this have to do with directives?
 Well, directives follow the same principle but applied to your own project.
 What if you could create your own structured scripts inside your project directly?
-What if you could build dependent or independent pieces of logic that could be run using your own Esmerald application resources?
+What if you could build dependent or independent pieces of logic that could be run using your own Ravyn application resources?

 This is what a directive is.

 !!!
 Tip
-    If you are familiar with Django management commands, Esmerald directives follow the same principle.
+    If you are familiar with Django management commands, Ravyn directives follow the same principle.
 There is an [excelent article](https://simpleisbetterthancomplex.com/tutorial/2018/08/27/how-to-create-custom-django-management-commands.html)
     about those if you want to get familiar with.